Nexmo/station/_documentation/messaging/sms/guides/delivery-receipts.md

 In practice, some carriers either do not send the delivery receipt or send a fake.
 Depending on the country you are sending to, Nexmo cannot be 100% certain that a *successfully delivered* delivery receipt means that the message reached your user.

+When sending messages using the [Nexmo SMS API](https://developer.nexmo.com/api/sms#delivery-receipt) or Nexmo client library, you can specify the `client-ref` parameter.
+This allows you to assign a customer-specific reference code to each SMS sent.
+This reference code will then be included in the delivery receipt so you can identify specific clients.

 ## Country specific

 Before you start your messaging campaign: